ahlwong/dakota-cassandra/README.md

 user.validate({ except: [email] });
 user.save(..., { validate: { only: [...] } });
 user.save(..., { validate: { except: [...] } });

+user.validatePassword('dak'); // returns { password: ['Password must contain at least one character and one number.', 'Password must be more than 6 characters user.sanitizeEmail('dAkOtA@dAKOta.DAkota'); // returns 'dakota@dakota.dakota'

+User.validatePassword('dak'); // returns { password: ['Password must contain at least one character and one number.', 'Password must be more than 6 characters
+User.sanitizeEmail('dAkOtA@dAKOta.DAkota'); // returns 'dakota@dakota.dakota'
 ```
  - `sanitizers` are run when a column's value is set
    - in the example above, our sanitizer downcases the user's email address